-A bear market can be identified in the same way as a bull market only with opposite details.
+A bear market can be identified in the same way as a bull market just with opposite details.
 One can see that the value of an object is in a consistent decline.
-These factors mentioned are not always accurate to detect a bear market.
+The following factors are relevant to analyze if the market is bearish.

 In a bear market, the offer is high and demand low.
 In basic economics, this means that the price falls.
 This means that more people will sell than to buy.

 Human emotions and psychology govern the market.
-Sometimes one will find a bear market when market safety is the worst.
-This may blame other factors such as fear, uncertainty and doubt (FUD).
+Sometimes one will find a bear market when market stability is at it’s worst.
+This may be blamed by other contributing factors such as fear, uncertainty, and doubt (FUD).
 Investors can, at such times, move their money to more stable objects.
 As the market is unpopular, this can damage investor trust and lead investors to stay away from the object.
 This leads to a fall in prices in the market.

-A bear market can be a good time to start using some market indicators to see if an item is sold out.
-This gives investors the opportunity to invest in promising items at discounted prices.
+A bear market can be a good time to start using some market indicators to see if an asset is oversold.
+This gives investors the opportunity to invest in promising assets at discounted prices.

-Conclusion: Looking at historical market trends, it will be useful to identify bull vs bear markets.
+Conclusion: Looking at historical market trends will be useful to identify bull vs bear markets.